Is infrared-collinear safe information all you need for jet classification?: Data sets

 The substructure of QCD jets is generally single-pronged, whereas the decay products of a $Z$ cause the corresponding jets to have two prongs.
 The ratio of $N$-subjettiness observables~\cite{Thaler:2010tr,Thaler:2011gf,Stewart:2010tn,Napoletano:2018ohv} is sensitive to the number of prongs inside a jet.
 In order to define the $N$-subjettiness, a given number of $N$ axes are identified inside the jet using the exclusive $k_T$ algorithm.
 The $N$-subjettiness variables $\tau_N^{(\beta)}$ measure the radiation along these axes and are defined as

 Here the $p_{Ti}$ of each particle $i$ is weighted by its distance $R_{ji}$ to the closest axis $j$ raised to the power $\beta>0$, which is a tunable parameter.
 For jets that are more like a single-prong jet, the variable $\tau_2$ will peak at smaller values compared to $\tau_1$, whereas for two-prong like jets the variable $\tau_2$ takes similar values compared to $\tau_1$ (by construction, $\tau_{n+1}\leq \tau_n$).
-In the left panel of Fig.~\ref{fig:tau2tau1}, we show the result for the ratio $\tau_2^{(1)}/\tau_1^{(1)}$, which shows the expected separation of the two jet samples, and the jet mass $m_j$ distribution for QCD and $Z$ jets (right panel).
+To illustrate the qualitative differences between QCD jets and $Z$ jets, we plot in Fig.~\ref{fig:tau2tau1}, the result for the ratio $\tau_2^{(1)}/\tau_1^{(1)}$, which shows the expected separation of the two jet samples (left panel), and the jet mass $m_j$ distribution for QCD and $Z$ jets (right panel).
 For all classification tasks, the training/validation/test split is 80\%/10\%/10\%.